jamielohoff/NeuralPotentials/README.md

 ## Project Status

-When the introductory notebook is completed, the project will no longer be maintained.
+The project is no longer maintained.